-My goal as a teacher is to create an intellectually curious environment that encourages the application of critical thought to social and philosophical problems while building argumentative reasoning skills.
-I enjoy the challenge of designing interactive activities that deepen student understanding.
-My two most recent courses, Biology and Society and Views of a Changing Planet, were designed specifically to explore novel student-centered pedagogical approaches.
+My goal as a teacher is to create an intellectually curious environment that encourages the application of critical thought to social and philosophical problems.
+I enjoy the challenge of designing interactive activities that foster student interest while deepening student understanding.

 STS197 – Biology and Society, January (“Jan-Plan”) 2017